Jump to section

 Hiring the most competent and talented employees and retaining them at a company is a top priority for any human resource (HR) department at an organization.

 To attract top talent, one of the most important methods in an HR professional’s arsenal is offering a compensation package that employees find difficult to refuse.
 According to the Society for Human Resource Management, 63% of U.S. employees said that compensation and benefits are an important factor, second only to respectful treatment when determining job satisfaction.

 Compensation and benefits are important aspects of an employee’s satisfaction at a workplace, as they directly impact an employee’s performance and motivation to work.

 It is, therefore, imperative that an HR department ensure the compensation and benefits offered to their employees are attractive enough to keep morale high.
 Doing so will ensure that employees know that the company values them and wants to acknowledge the work they do.
 Humans, after all, are the most important asset for a company.

 What are compensation and benefits in the workplace?

 While compensation and benefit may seem to be the same—a remuneration from an employer—to an employee, there are some key factors that make them different.

 Benefits, on the other hand, refer to a non-financial reward given to an employee as a token of appreciation for their work.
-Some benefits that are popular among employees are flexible work timing, the opportunity to work remotely, access to gym memberships and catered meals, as well as a casual dress code.
+Some employee benefits that are popular among employees are flexible work timing, the opportunity to work remotely, access to gym memberships and catered meals, as well as a casual dress code.

 While benefits may not offer direct money to an employee, they are important to attract talented employees to a company.
 Let’s assume an employee receives two job offers.
-Both the offers have the same monetary compensation, but the first has a superior benefits package compared with the second.
+Both the offers have the same monetary compensation, but the first has a superior benefits package compared to the second.
 The employee is very likely to take the first job offer in this case.